Self-hosted deployment

 git pull origin main

-# Apply any new database migrations
+# Apply any new migrations

 make db-upgrade